michaeljmcd/resiliency-testing-example/README.md

 ## The Scenario

+The basic solution deployed into Kubernetes looks like this:

+    |ActiveMQ Broker (x2)| --( )-> [Processor]
+                                       |
+                                       v
+                                    [Wiremock]
+                                       |
+                                       v
+                                    [Simple Web Service]

+The web service in question simply echoes back its input body and functions merely to illustrate dependencies.
+The two ActiveMQ brokers use a shared file system and will failover if the active node is terminated.

 ## Prerequisites

 Most of the work occurs in the cluster, but to get everything running you will